collinskandie/wk3-codechallenge/readme.md

 # Interactive Shopping List

-This project is a simple interactive shopping list web application built using HTML, CSS, and JavaScript.
+This project is a simple interactive shopping list web application built using HTML, CSS, Bootstraps 5 and JavaScript.
 It allows users to dynamically add items to a shopping list, mark items as purchased, and clear the entire list.

 ## Features